nicklan/pnmixer/HACKING.md

 ## Translating

-TODO update me, now the pot file is versioned !

 In order to update the po files, run the following command:

-	cd po && make update-po
+	make -C po update-po

 Then, you need to build an archive of the project, containing the POT file, and give it to the [Translation Project](http://translationproject.org).
-The POT file (`po/pnmixer.pot`) is NOT versioned by git.
-To make it available, you need to build an archive.
+To make it available, you need to create a release and build an archive from it.

-	make dist
+	git tag -a -m "Release 0.7.1" v0.7.1 git archive --format=tar.gz v0.7.1 pnmixer-0.7.1.tar.gz

 Then, on the github page of the project, create a new release, and attach the archive.
 Copy the link of this archive, and send a mail to the TP with